ajeetraina/awesome-mcp-tools/README.md

 5. Once installed, open the extension from the left sidebar
 6. Browse the catalog and start using MCP tools with your AI assistant

+## Portal Structure

+The portal contains the following files:

+- `portal/index.html`: Main HTML structure
+- `portal/styles.css`: CSS styling for the portal
+- `portal/script.js`: JavaScript for dynamic functionality

+## Viewing the Portal

+To view the portal locally:

+1. Clone this repository
+2. Open the `portal/index.html` file in your web browser

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you'd like to add or update MCP server information, please submit a pull request with your changes.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.